Corporate Governance Guidelines

 Chairman and CEO

-An independent director shall be selected by the independent directors on the Board to serve a two-year term as the Lead Director.
-The Lead Director's responsibilities will include chairing executive sessions of the Board and other meetings of the Board in the absence of the Chairman of the Board, serving as a liaison between the Chairman of the Board and the other independent directors, and overseeing the Board's stockholder communication policies and procedures (including, under appropriate circumstances, meeting with stockholders).
+An independent director shall be selected by the independent directors on the Board, based on recommendations from the Nominating and Governance Committee, to serve a two-year term as the Lead Director.
+The Lead Director's responsibilities will include chairing executive sessions of the Board and other meetings of the Board in the absence of the Chairman, serving as a liaison between the Chairman and the other independent directors, and overseeing the Board's stockholder communication policies and procedures (including, under appropriate circumstances, meeting with stockholders).
 The Lead Director shall have the authority to call meetings of independent directors.

 Executive Sessions of Independent Directors